N3XT191/mensa-menus/README.md

 Type `menus location` (substitute 'location' by a valid location) to get a list of all current menus and their price.

+Default locations are `zentrum`, `hoengg` and names of most mensas.

 Type `menus location --all` to get all menus, even the blocked ones.

 It will show the Dinner Menus after 14:00 (your system time) and next day's lunch after 21:00.

 ## Customization